 **Note that the asynchronous online tutoring described below is currently unavailable as of 1 July 2015 while we transition to a new learning management system.
 We expect it to become available again before the fall semester begins.
 Synchronous tutoring for math and writing is still available during the July semester.**

 For math and writing, students may alternately get asynchronous tutoring--without an appointment--at any time, and tutors will respond during RLRC's open hours.
 This is available in a forum on the HCC learning management system.
 To get there, click the Resources tab in your DragonZone account and choose "Library Services."
 Then click the HCC Math Tutor or HCC Writing Tutor Group.
 This will take you to the group’s home page where you can click the link to the forum, read the instructions, and post a question.
 We try to respond within an hour, but please note that we may be slower if the face-to-face labs are busy.

 Perhaps you need help in another subject that the drop-in labs and SI sessions don’t cover, or perhaps those sources of help don’t suit your style of learning or schedule.
 Then you can request a personal tutor who will meet with you and perhaps one other person in your class.
 You may arrange regular appointments for one or two hours a week in Rimmer or online.
 If we do not currently have a tutor for the class you’re in, we will try to find one or will recommend another method for you to get the help you need.

 For Spring 2015, basketball study hall is scheduled for 7:30-9 pm Mondays and Wednesdays.
 Football study hall is scheduled for 7-8 pm Tuesdays and Thursdays.
-Start dates are yet to be determined.

 Specific academic departments provide tutoring for courses offered through their departments.
 Please contact your department to see what tutoring they provide.